aisingapore/TagUI/README.md

 </details>

 # Developers Reference
 TagUI excels in automating user-interface interactions.
 It's designed to make prototyping, deployment and maintenance of UI automation easier by minimizing iteration time for each phase.
-Originally developed by a test automation engineer to be liberated from writing chunks of repetitive code when automating web interactions.
+Originally developed by a frustrated test automation engineer, to maximize automation code output with minimal coding efforts when automating web interactions.

 ### API